-And of course we're also supported in kind by tens of thousands of volunteers -- like all the amazing translators with the Open Translation Project, TEDx organizers, TED.com conversation moderators, organizations and individuals that support the TED Prize, and everyone who ever shares a TED Talk with someone else.
+And of course we're also supported in kind by tens of thousands of volunteers — like all the amazing translators with the Open Translation Project, TEDx organizers, TED.com conversation moderators, and everyone who ever shares a TED Talk with someone else.
 (Thank you!)

 What does TED do with its money?